-At Memorial University dozens of special events take place every year.
-They range from elaborate ceremonies involving hundreds of people (such as Convocation) to small meetings and receptions specific to one department or unit.
-While all events should be well organized and executed, events that involve an advancement opportunity for Memorial, providing exposure to external audiences, require particular efforts to ensure a high quality and consistent event.
+Many special events take place every year at Memorial University; ranging from elaborate ceremonies involving hundreds of people (such as Convocation) to small meetings and receptions specific to one department or unit.
+While all events should be well organized and executed, events that involve an advancement opportunity for Memorial, providing exposure to external audiences, require attention to ensure a high quality event.

 Before planning any event, it is important to clearly understand why you are having the event.
 Be sure to have a thoughtful response for ‘why are we holding this event?’.
 This will help you stay focused on the task and motivated to see the objective fulfilled.
 Key points to keep in mind as you proceed:

 - Have clearly identified objectives for holding the event.

 - Set objectives that are SMART: specific, measurable, achievable, realistic and timely.

 - Objectives may vary, based on the nature of your event.
 Examples include:

 - Increasing attendance by 5% at the Galbraith Lecture over previous year